sergueyarellano/tddpractice/docs/b.part4.md

 - clone deep the payload whenever we expect to mutate it to avoid side-effects
 - abstract setters and getters and create simpler functions

-ok, but how can we make sure there are not mutations when we test?
+Ok, but how can we make sure there are no mutations when we test?

 > deep freezing my friend.